 “We kicked off by launching three pre-Ramadan ads that warmed audiences up with exciting deals, with the first video going live ten days before Ramadan” Eslam Nassar, digital marketing general manager at WE, says.
 “In the final three videos — launched at the start of Ramadan — these offers ramped up, becoming more valuable as the holy month progressed.”

 The six longer videos were complemented by non-skippable 6-second bumper ads.
 These bumper ads reinforced offers through clear CTAs that used direct wording like ‘subscribe now’ and ‘get 300X your charge amount’.
 WE activated its display ads across eight Google platforms, including YouTube Masthead and Discovery, to more effectively reach specific audience segments.
-These included young people and parents, with the latter represented in this funny ad.

 Real results: 35M users, 56M views, and 1M conversions in 1 month

 With a tailored approach and strategic calls-to-action (CTAs) at each stage of the purchase journey, creatives reached a wide audience and achieved great results.
 One CTA at the conversion stage, for example, clearly asked consumers to download the My WE app to get free units for use during Ramadan.
 The result was double the number of installs, with 160K new downloads.

 It wasn’t just downloads that did well.
 WE’s online video campaign reached 35 million users in Egypt during the month of Ramadan, the highest unique reach recorded across Google platforms in a single Ramadan campaign.
 It also saw 56 million views — the highest view rate during Egypt’s Ramadan period — and achieved 1 million new conversions across mobile and data products.

 “If the market does the same thing year in and year out and no one takes risks, nothing changes,” Nassar says.
 “This campaign is proof that brands shouldn’t be scared to take a different approach to reach their goals.”